Knowledge Hub

 - Movement, to encourage vestibular (balance/movement) input.

-Some parents worry that providing too much sensory input will overwhelm their child, but introducing these toys at a young age can help children with autism learn to process and respond to sensory information in a more positive way.
+Some parents worry that providing too much sensory input will overwhelm their child, but introducing these toys at a young age can help children with autism learn to process and respond to sensory information more positively.